Argentine Confederation: History

+Coup, civil war, and unrest

-When Argentine forces returned to Buenos Aires, Juan Lavalle led a military coup against governor Manuel Dorrego.
-He executed him and began a campaign against all federals, supported by José María Paz in Córdoba, who deposed Juan Bautista Bustos and took similar measures against federals.
-The rancher Juan Manuel de Rosas organized the resistance against Lavalle, forcing him out of government and restoring the Legislature.
-Paz organized the Unitarian League with the provinces that joined him, and Rosas signed the Federal Pact with Entre Ríos and Santa Fe.
+In 1828, after Argentine forces returned to Buenos Aires from the war, federalist governor Manuel Dorrego was overthrown and executed by Juan Lavalle, of the Unitarian Party.
+The latter began a campaign against all federals, supported by José María Paz in Córdoba, who deposed Juan Bautista Bustos and took similar measures.
+The rancher Juan Manuel de Rosas, who joined parties pragmatically, organized the resistance against Lavalle.
+He allied with Estanislao López, caudillo and ruler of Santa Fe Province, and they defeated Lavalle at the Battle of Márquez Bridge in April 1829.
+When Rosas entered the city of Buenos Aires in November of that year, he was hailed both as a victorious military leader and as the head of the Federalists.
+Lavalle was forced out of government and the Legislature restored.

+Paz organized the Unitarian League with the provinces that joined him, and Rosas signed the Federal Pact with the provinces Entre Ríos and Santa Fe.
 All the unitarian provinces were defeated and joined the Pact, and became the Argentine Confederation.
-Rosas declined a new term as governor after the victory over the unitarian league.
+Nevertheless, Rosas declined to continue as governor after victory and his term ended in 1832.

-Rosas left Buenos Aires and waged the first campaign in the desert in the south, to prevent further malones from the indigenous peoples.
+After attaining independence, Argentina had attacked and conquered large areas of indigenous land.
+The indigenous people conducted raids called malones.
+Rosas left Buenos Aires and waged the first campaign in the desert in the south, to prevent more such raids.
 The campaign combined military actions and negotiations and succeeded in preventing malones for several years.
 Despite being absent, the political influence of Rosas in Buenos Aires was still strong, and his wife Encarnación Ezcurra was in charge of keeping good relations with the people of the city.

 On October 11, 1833, the city was filled with announcements of a trial against "The restorer of laws" (a newspaper, but it was misunderstood as a trial against Rosas himself, who held that title).
-A large number of gauchos and poor people instigated the Revolution of the Restorers, a demonstration at the gates of the legislature, praising Rosas and demanding the resignation of Governor Juan Ramón Balcarce.
+A large number of gauchos and poor people instigated the Revolution of the Restorers, a demonstration at the gates of the legislature, praising Rosas and demanding the resignation of Governor Juan Ramón Balcarce, a former minister of Rosas.
 The troops who were organized to fight the demonstration instead mutinied and joined it.
-The legislature finally gave up the trial, and a month later ousted Balcarce and replaced him with Juan José Viamonte.
-Still, the social unrest led many people to believe that only Rosas could secure order and that Viamonte or Manuel Vicente Maza would be unable to do so.
-The murder of Facundo Quiroga in Córdoba increased this belief, so the legislature appointed him governor in 1835, with the sum of public power.
+The legislature finally gave up the trial, and a month later ousted Balcarce and replaced him with Juan José Viamonte, a former supporter of unitarians.
+Still, the social unrest led many people to believe that only Rosas could secure order and that Viamonte or Manuel Vicente Maza, who had been appointed governor in 1834 as a compromise, would be unable to do so.
+The murder in Córdoba in February of 1835 of Facundo Quiroga, a federalist mediator who Maza had sent to a dispute between provinces, increased this belief, so the legislature appointed Rosas governor later in the year, with the sum of public power.